splane00/rna-seq-pipeline/README.md

-# Comprehensive RNA-seq Pipeline with fastp, Salmon, and DESeq2 (SRP075484)
+# RNA-seq Differential Expression Pipeline (Salmon + DESeq2)

-Samantha Lane
-M.S.
-Bioinformatics student, Johns Hopkins University
+**Author:** Samantha Lane, M.S.
+Bioinformatics at Johns Hopkins University

-## Dataset Overview
-GSE81698 – “Epigenetic targeting of immune checkpoint PD-L1 by BET bromodomain inhibition” Identifiers	SRA: SRP075484
-BioProject: PRJNA322328
-GEO: GSE81698
-Study Type	Transcriptome Analysis
-This repository contains a modular and reproducible RNA-seq differential expression pipeline built using public data from SRP075484 (BioProject PRJNA322328).
-The project includes four treatment-condition RNA-seq samples (no explicit control).
-The pipeline uses modern, lightweight tools (fastp, Salmon, MultiQC) and follows current best practices for quantification-based RNA-seq workflows.
+A modular, reproducible RNA-seq differential expression pipeline using fastp for QC and trimming, Salmon for alignment-free quantification, and DESeq2 for downstream statistical analysis.

+The pipeline is demonstrated on public RNA-seq data from SRP075484 (BioProject PRJNA322328; GEO GSE81698), consisting of four treatment-condition samples with no explicit control group.

 #### [Reference Page](https://github.com/splane00/rna-seq-pipeline/sources)